A Midsummer Meme's Dream: Investigating Market Manipulations in the Meme Coin Ecosystem: Artificial Growth Strategies

 \subsubsection{Anomaly Prevalence}

 Tab.~\ref{tab:anomaly_stats} provides a summary of the statistics of the anomalies detected.
 Of the 707 high-performing tokens, 412 meme coins (58.27\%) exhibit at least one anomaly indicator.
-Among these, 27 tokens show two anomalies: 26 combine honeypot behavior with ownership concentration, while one displays both airdrop activity and bundle buys.
 The most common issue is ownership concentration, where the top 10 holders own over 30\% of the supply, occurring in 87.14\% of the detected anomalies.
 Concerning the other indicators, although they are less frequent, they still help in flagging suspicious tokens that might otherwise escape detection.

-The prevalence of anomalies in high-performing tokens raises serious doubt on the authenticity of their market success.
+The prevalence of anomalies in high-performing tokens raises serious doubts about their market success.
 To establish more concrete proof of artificial market activity, the following two subsections examine manipulation techniques that directly impact token valuation and visibility.